RESEARCH STARTER

 CGI is even more mathematically based than hand animation because the images must be mathematically represented in order to be manipulated in the computer environment.
 Oscar-winning computer scientist Tony DeRose, who has worked for Pixar Animation Studios, said, “. . . different kinds of mathematics are used for different aspects of a film, from the simulation of how light bounces around in an environment (integral calculus) to obtaining smooth surfaces efficiently (subdivision surfaces) and making characters move in a realistic fashion (harmonic coordinates).”
 Trigonometry and vector algebra are widely used in CGI algorithms for creating and manipulating images.
 Matrices are a standard algebraic way of representing various transformations.
 Dilation makes objects larger or smaller in addition to stretching; translations move objects; and rotations turn objects.

 One classic CGI method for creating three-dimensional animated objects involves using polygonal meshes, which are collections, or grids, of polygons.
 This method makes use of the geometry of smooth surfaces.
 Like animated motion, this method relies on the human eye’s tendency to smooth discontinuous regions.
 Locally, smooth surfaces look flat, so they can be approximated with small, flat polygons such as triangles or quadrilaterals.
 Basic three-dimensional shapes such as cubes, cylinders, spheres, and cones may be joined to form composite three-dimensional objects.
 Interpolation is also used.
 More complex and smoother-looking three-dimensional objects can be modeled using sophisticated mathematics like spline patches and nonuniform rational basis splines, where a spline is a mathematical function defined piecewise by polynomials.
 Such techniques have become standard practice in CGI.
 The mathematical representation of three-dimensional shapes, including layout and materials, is used to compute a two-dimensional image from a given viewpoint, a process called “rendering.”
-This process entails addressing issues such as visibility from selected viewer angles (including which parts of objects in the scene are hidden) and appearances, and how objects look different as the lighting varies.
+This process entails addressing issues such as visibility from selected viewer angles (including which parts of objects in the scene are hidden) and appearances and how objects look different as the lighting varies.
 Finally, the motion of each object in the scene has to be specified.

 Lucasfilm LTD and animator Kecskemeti B. Zoltan of Ste-One provided mathematician Timothy Chartier with digital models of Yoda from the Star Wars movies to explore in linear algebra classrooms.
 One of the models had 53,756 vertices, 4040 triangles, and 49,730 quadrilaterals, illustrating that realistic images and their transformations have many more data points and matrix multiplications than is typical as classroom examples.
 Chartier noted, “More recently, computer animation produced the character’s movement, which required mathematical concepts from such areas as linear algebra, calculus, differential equations, and numerical analysis.
 Drawing on these popular culture ties in appropriate coursework can pique students’ curiosity and compel further learning.”

 Despite the many available mathematical techniques and advances in the computational and visualization power of computer systems, convincing simulation of some physical features, like hair, continues to be challenging.
 Pixar noted that it took up to 12 hours to render a single frame of the character Sulley in the 2001 movie Monsters, Inc. because of his nearly 3 million individually animated hair strands.
 Each hair was mathematically modeled as a series of springs connected via hinges.
+Techniques continued improving into the 2020s.
+In 2024, a new mathematical algorithm was created to improve the accuracy and visual, as well as the animating speed, of tightly coiled hair for Black characters.
+It utilizes three-dimensional spirals and allows animators to create more variety in curly hair.

 CGI has come a long way since the 1976 movie Futureworld, which many acknowledge as the first use of three-dimensional computer imagery.
 Even though the first CGI film to win an Oscar was Pixar’s short movie Tin Toy in 1988, the 1995 movie Toy Story was the first full-length, fully CGI feature film.
-In the late 2010s, animators achieved photo-realism using CGI.
-For example, the 2019 Disney remake of The Lion King was advertised as a live-action remake due to its photo-realistic animation.
+In the late 2010s, animators achieved photorealism using CGI.
+For example, the 2019 Disney remake of The Lion King was advertised as a live-action remake due to its photorealistic animation.
 To accomplish this, the movie was filmed using virtual reality.

 Bibliography